ArtifexSoftware/MuPDF.NET/docs/api/document.rst

-:meth:`Document.Convert2Pdf`                    write a PDF version to memory :meth:`Document.CopyPage`                       PDF only: copy a page reference :meth:`Document.DeleteTocItem`                  PDF only: remove a single TOC item :meth:`Document.UpdateTocItem`                  update bookmark by letting it point to nowhere :meth:`Document.DeletePage`                     PDF only: delete a page :meth:`Document.DeletePages`                    PDF only: delete multiple pages :meth:`Document.AddEmbfile`                     PDF only: add a new embedded file from buffer
+:meth:`Document.Convert2Pdf`                    write a PDF version to memory :meth:`Document.CopyPage`                       PDF only: copy a page reference :meth:`Document.DeleteTocItem`                  PDF only: remove a single TOC item :meth:`Document.DeletePage`                     PDF only: delete a page :meth:`Document.DeletePages`                    PDF only: delete multiple pages :meth:`Document.AddEmbfile`                     PDF only: add a new embedded file from buffer